The 2021 Academic WorldQuest Competition

-A Project of the World Affairs Council of the Desert
+A Project of World Affairs Council of the Desert

 Academic WorldQuest is a team competition that tests high school students’ knowledge of international affairs.
-Join the QUEST on December 6, 2018 for the 14th annual competition to be held at the Indian Wells Theater on the Palm Desert Campus of California State University, San Bernardino.
-The winning team will compete in the national Academic WorldQuest to be held in Washington D.C. in April 2019.
+The 16th annual competition is being held on Thursday, March 4, 2021.
+The winning team will compete in the national Academic WorldQuest Competition in April, and due to the status of the pandemic, both events will be held VIRTUALLY.

 WHO CAN SEND A TEAM?
 Any high school, public or private, in the Coachella Valley can register a team.

 WHAT MAKES UP A TEAM?
-A team consists of four (4) high school students.
+A team consists of 4 high school students.
 They may be freshmen, sophomores, juniors, or seniors.
 Each team must have a coach.

-PLEDGING A TEAM Submit the entry form on or before October 19, 2018 to Regina Garrison at firstname.lastname@example.org.The entry form and other information is available online (see links below).
+PLEDGING A TEAM Submit the entry form on or before Friday, December 11, 2020 to email@example.com.
+The entry form and other information is available online (see links below).
 There is no fee to pledge a team.
 Each high school may enter one team.

 SPECIAL FEATURES AND AWARDS Scholarships will be awarded to each student on the top three teams: 1st Place $300, 2nd Place $200, and 3rd place $100.
-Special awards will be given to teams for categories such as Most School Spirit, International Dress, Most Professional Dress and Most Improved.
+Special awards will be given to teams for categories such as Most School Spirit and Most Improved.

 HOW TO PLAY The Academic WorldQuest competition is a contest between 4-person teams, each representing a high school.
 It is moderated by a prominent figure in the field of international affairs or journalism.
 Teams compete by answering multiple-choice rounds of questions.
 A full competition is 50 questions, with 5 rounds of 10 questions per round.
 Each team has to submit a single answer to each question.
 The team with the highest number of correct answers wins.
 Trophies are awarded to the top three teams, plus cash prizes and other gifts are given.